vckyou/Reforestation/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## What's the difference between a poorly dressed man on a tricycle and a well dressed man on a bicycle?
+Attire.